Masoli, Mitchell named as finalists for CFL’s outstanding player award - Red Deer Advocate

 “It’s a true team game and I just give all the props to my coaches and teammates.”

 Calgary Stampeders quarterback Bo Levi Mitchell is the West Division nominee.
-Voting was conducted by the Football Reporters of Canada and nine CFL head coaches with the winner being honoured at the league’s awards banquet Nov.
+Voting was conducted by the Football Reporters of Canada and nine CFL head coaches with the winner being named Nov.
 22 in Edmonton.

 Masoli was also the league’s second-leading rusher among quarterbacks with 473 yards.
 He anchored the CFL’s top offence (405.6 yards per game) despite an ever-changing receiving corps as veterans Shamawd Chambers, Chris Williams, Jalen Saunders, Terrence Toliver and Brandon Banks all suffered season-ending injuries during the campaign.